-In contrast to the regular TIG process, on the majority of TIP TIG applications you can typically attain a 200 to 400% hourly increase in your TIG weld production and up to 60% in reduced TIG weld costs, (check out the data on the TIP TIG vs. TIG page).
+In contrast to the regular TIG process, on the majority of TIP TIG applications, you can typically attain a 200 to 400% hourly increase in your TIG weld production and up to 60% in reduced TIG weld costs, (check out the data on the Cost Comparison page).
 While the manual, regular TIG weld speed range is typically 5 to 20 cm/min, manual TIP TIG welds are usually made in a weld travel range of 20 to 127 cm/min.
-With the TIP TIG weld cycle time reductions you can anticipate at least a 30 – 60% reduction in your TIG gas costs.
-Also using the less expensive MIG wire reels will lower your TIG wire costs.
+With the TIP TIG weld cycle time reductions, you can anticipate at least a 30 – 60% reduction in your TIG gas costs.
+Also, using the less expensive MIG wire reels will lower your TIG wire costs.
 Those of you welding with conventional V grooves of 65 to 80 degrees check out further savings below.
-By the way, if in the past you have been are concerned about weld rework and weld cleaning labor and consumable costs (grinding wheels – brushes) that should no longer be a concern.
+By the way, if in the past, you have been concerned about weld rework and weld cleaning labor and consumable costs (grinding wheels – brushes), that should no longer be a concern.

 There is a global shortage of skilled TIG welders.
-In contrast to regular TIG, the TIP TIG welder does not have to feed a wire into the weld, also a foot control is not necessary.
-With TIP TIG the welders can keep their focus on what is happening in the weld pool and use one or two hands to guide the torch.
-TIP TIG, manual TIG welders with “low to moderate weld skills” will have the potential to produce extraordinary all position weld quality and those welders with high TIG weld skills will have the potential to attain a weld quality beyond that achieved with most costly TIG weld automation.
+In contrast to regular TIG, the TIP TIG welder does not have to feed a wire into the weld.
+Also, a foot control is not necessary.
+With TIP TIG, the welders can keep their focus on what is happening in the weld pool and use one or two hands to guide the torch.
+With TIP TIG, manual TIG welders with “low to moderate weld skills” will have the potential to produce extraordinary all position weld quality, and those welders with high TIG weld skills will have the potential to attain a weld quality beyond that achieved with most costly TIG weld automation.

-Go to any stainless or duplex work shop and listen to the discussions on the numerous weld and metallurgical issues that can occur with these complex alloys.
-If you were utilizing TIP TIG at your facility, you would sit back and smile, as the majority of problems under discussion can not happen with a weld process that consistently delivers the highest possible weld quality with the lowest possible weld heat.
-In contrast, if however you were using regular TIG, you would have a process that delivers high weld energy with high weld heat, while pulsed MIG and Flux Cored would both deliver moderate weld energy and high weld heat.
-The higher TIP TIG weld energy and agitated TIG weld pool will produce welds that have least potential for lack of fusion – weld pores – inclusions.
-The lowest heat from TIP TIG results in the lowest possible weld oxidation, the lowest weld distortion, the least weld stresses and the welds will require the least weld cleaning.
-When the world’s largest nuclear plant (Hanford WA) wanted to weld 1000 mm stainless pipe to the highest weld standards, they turned to TIP TIG.
-TIP TIG – no need to feed a wire, no foot control, less skills required, the least chrome – manganese weld fumes and lowest weld fatigue.
-TIP TIG, better weld quality and lower heat than any process, no weld cleaning, best mechanical – corrosion properties.
-TIP TIG 200 – 300% more weld each hour than TIG and as cost effective as MIG-flux cored.
-The lowest possible weld heat from TIP TIG can if required reduce weld – clad dilution which with stainless welds typically means more chrome and nickel for the welds adding to the weld’s corrosion resistance.
-More chrome for the weld also means more ferrite which again improves weld crack resistance.
-With those pulsed MIG, Flux Cored, Metal Cored clad welds that require 2 or more weld layers, with TIP TIG you will most likely get the clad results often with a single layer.
-When your welds are the cleanest possible, with TIP TIG stainless welds you should eliminate the need for passivation and eliminate the labor / consumable costs associated with weld grinding and cleaning.
-With duplex and austenitic welds ferrite control is easy.
-With any alloys, attaining optimum impact or the best possible mechanical or corrosion properties should always be a simple task.
-Every steel and alloy will benefit from a weld that will consistently produce the highest weld quality with the lowest weld heat.
+Go to any stainless or duplex workshop and listen to the discussions on the numerous weld and metallurgical issues that can occur with these complex alloys.
+If you were utilizing TIP TIG at your facility, you would sit back and smile, as the majority of problems under discussion can not happen with a welding process that consistently delivers the highest possible weld quality with the lowest possible weld heat.
+In contrast, if, however, you were using regular TIG, you would have a process that delivers high weld energy with high weld heat, while pulsed MIG and Flux Cored would both provide moderate weld energy and high weld heat.
+The more top TIP TIG weld energy and agitated TIG weld pool will produce welds that have the least potential for lack of fusion – weld pores – inclusions.
+The lowest heat from TIP TIG results in the smallest possible weld oxidation, the lowest weld distortion, the least weld stresses, and the welds will require the least weld cleaning.
+When the world’s largest nuclear plant (Hanford WA) wanted to weld a 1000 mm stainless pipe to the highest weld standards, they turned to TIP TIG.

 The TIP TIG agitated, higher energy, more fluid, slower solidifying weld pool should always provide the best possible side wall weld fusion on any application.
 This feature typically enables a dramatic decrease in both Vee and J-Groove pipe – plate edge prep dimensions.
 For example, if your application calls for a traditional, included pipe Vee prep angle of 60 – 80 degrees, if you were using TIP TIG, the included vee edge preps depending on wall thickness could be reduced in the angle bevel range of 40 to 55 degrees.
 This capability with TIP TIG can enable an additional 25% – 35% reduction in weld labor and consumeable requirements.